mongodb/mongo/src/mongo/db/storage/README.md

 ### Locking and Concurrency
 MongoDB uses multi-granular intent locking; see the [Concurrency FAQ][].
 In all cases, this will ensure that operations to meta-data, such as creation and deletion of record stores, are serialized with respect to other accesses.
-Storage engines can choose to support document-level concurrency, in which case the storage engine is responsible for any additional synchronization necessary.
-For storage engines not supporting document-level concurrency, MongoDB will use shared/exclusive locks at the collection level, so all record store accesses will be serialized.

 MongoDB uses [two-phase locking][] (2PL) to guarantee serializability of accesses to resources it manages.
-For storage engines that support document level concurrency, MongoDB will only use intent locks for the most common operations, leaving synchronization at the record store layer up to the storage engine.
+MongoDB will only use intent locks for the most common operations, leaving synchronization at the record store layer up to the storage engine.

 ### Transactions
 Each operation creates an OperationContext with a new RecoveryUnit, implemented by the storage